ArborealAudio/OmniAmp/Notes.md

     - LS 307

 - Getting different defaults for different modes?
 Would need to make them separate States if so.
   - What would be the advantages to this?
 Mainly just getting the Cab to come on if you switch to one of the amps.
 - Add triple option for enhancer placement:
   - Pre
   - FX Loop
   - Post cab & verb
 - SIMD for reverb.
 Maybe cut channels in half and let SIMD do the rest?

-- ~~Pedal is no longer working~~ Had to backup chowdsp_wdf to a prior commit.
+- ~~Pedal is no longer working~~ Had to rewind chowdsp_wdf to a prior commit.
 Should figure out what caused the issue and submit a PR
+- Preset menu (start out with just the ability to save user presets)
 - Parameter smoothing
+- [BACK-BURNER] Advanced options including stereo/mono switch, stereo/MS linking for compressor

 # NOTES